 Completed in fall of 2013, Copper and Eldora Houses are the latest additions to UCCS Residence Life.
 The buildings are home to nearly 200 students as well as the Office for International Affairs.
 The design projects have been officially approved for 'Designed to Earn the ENERGY STAR®' certification.
 This certificate recognizes that these design projects have met the Environmental Protection Agency (EPA) criteria for energy efficiency.

 The 50,000 square foot Lane Center for Academic Health Sciences building is the first private-public partnership on the UCCS campus.
 The Center is the home of Peak Vista who provides primary care services to low-income, uninsured and underinsured working families (as well as others with access barriers and UCCS faculty and staff) within the Pikes Peak Region.
 As well, the center houses a branch of the CU Denver Anschutz Medical Campus and several UCCS clinics, including the Center for Active Living, Aging Center, Primary Care Clinic, Peak Nutrition Clinic, and the Veteran's Health and Trauma Clinic.
-LEED Gold certification from the U.S. Green Building Council in 2015.
-View the LEED poster for the building.
+The Lane Center achieved LEED Gold certification from the U.S. Green Building Council in 2015.
+View the LEED poster for the building here.